 Some issues that need to be considered when defining how a particular content protection technology is integrated with implementations of the present document are described in annex F.

 B.2 Common Encryption for ISOBMFF

-NOTE: The requirements formerly found in this clause are replaced by those in clause 8 of the DVB DASH profile TS 103 285 [45].
+NOTE: The requirements formerly found in this clause are replaced by those in clause 8 of the DVB DASH specification [45].

 B.3 Clear key encryption